elviravaladez/blogger-landing-page-project/README.md

 I will be writing these out and providing code samples of areas I would like to highlight to reinforce my knowledge.

-When major learnings are shared, they will look like the below 😊:
+When major learnings are shared, they will look similar to the code snippets below 😊:

 ```html
 <h1>Some HTML code I'm proud of</h1>